Learn how to restore and properly care for works of art, making sure they are well preserved and passed on to future generations

 19 scholarships and 5 Classroom Tutor positions available for Accademia Galli Master Courses

-The Francesco Morelli Foundation establishes the Francesco Morelli Degree Award
+The Francesco Morelli Foundation establishes the Francesco Morelli Grant Award

 IED and the Galli Academy at Design Week 2002 with the project “Absolute Beginners”